Arts & Culture

 Berryessa BART Urban Village Boundaries

-The Berryessa BART Urban Village is generally bounded by US Highway 101, Interstate 680, and Interstate 880.
-As shown in the map below, the actual boundaries of the urban village are Shore Drive to the north, Lundy Avenue to the east, Coyote Creek to the west, and Mabury Road to the south.
-The Berryessa/North San José Station is located in the center of the urban village.
+Within the City of San José, the Berryessa BART Urban Village is located in the central part of the City, in an area generally bounded by the US Highway 101, the Interstate 680, and the Interstate 880.
+The actual boundaries of the Urban Village are generally Shore Drive to the north, Lundy Avenue to the east, Coyote Creek to the west, and Mabury Road to the south.
+The Berryessa BART Station is located in the center of the Urban Village.

 About the Berryessa BART Urban Village